svilupp/AIHelpMe.jl/docs/src/faq.md

 ## Can I use the Cohere Trial API Key for commercial projects?
 No, a trial key is only for testing purposes.
 But it takes only a few clicks to switch to Production API.
 The cost is only $1 per 1000 searches (!!!) and has many other benefits.
-Alternatively, set a different `rerank_strategy` in `aihelp` calls to avoid using Cohere API.

 ## How accurate are the answers?
 Like any other Generative AI answers, ie, it depends and you should always double-check.